-This Cottage Cheese Salad with Za’atar is a recipe that was sent to me by a reader, and this was one of those must-make-again recipes from the first bite.
-If you don’t have the middle eastern spice mix called Za’atar, use any blend of dried spices that you like on tomatoes.
+This Cottage Cheese Salad is a recipe that was sent to me by a reader, and this was one of those must-make-again salads from the first bite.
+If you don’t have the middle eastern spice mix called Za’atar, use any dried spices that you like on tomatoes.

 PIN the Cottage Cheese Salad to try it later!